-Clearly Isaac's soul flying out of him has no biblical basis at all, and the midrash is at further variance with the biblical text, since Isaac did not die and come back to life.
-However, what it does show us is that some early rabbis were grappling with the concept of resurrection from the dead and the related biblical truth of eternal life.
+Clearly this contradicts the biblical text, since Isaac did not die and come back.
+However, it does show us that at least some early rabbis were grappling with the concept of resurrection from the dead and the related biblical truth of eternal life.